Owen-Dechow/videre.nvim/README.md

     -- Use simple statusline instead of providing
     --   descriptions of keymaps.
     simple_statusline = true,

+    -- Show breadcrumbs to show where you are in
+    --   a Videre graph.
+    breadcrumbs = true,

     -- Set the priority of keymaps for the quick
     --   action keymap.